erkaii/erkaii/README.md

 I'm a CompE undergraduate in UIUC.

-- 🔭 I’m currently working on OS Engineering
+- 🔭 I’m currently working on website development
-- 🌱 I’m currently learning operating system, database
+- 🌱 I’m currently learning computer security
-- 👯 I’m looking for helpers to develop an operating system
+- 👯 I’m looking for helpers to develop a website
 - 💬 Ask me about how's my exchange life in the US!
 - 📫 How to reach me: si1krow@outlook.com
 - ⚡ Fun fact: My first programming language was Pascal!
 I learnt the name Pascal before knowing the famous French mathematician!